mercanca/spart/README.md

 ## Help

  If you want to help this project, I need to test the spart at different clusters and slurm versions.
-If you run spart at your cluster, and submit the output as an issue with brief slurm info; It will be great.
+If you run spart (two outputs with -l and -c parameters) at your cluster, and submit the output as an issue with brief slurm info; It will be great.
 The exact resources numbers, features and names of the resources are not important.
-You can change the all of them.
+If you want, you can change the all of them.
 I need to see the spart is working correctly with different configurations such as the federated cluster, huge node count, different plugins etc. Thanks.